OpenVoiceOS/community-docs/docs/ht_tts_config.md

 # TTS Configuration
-TTS plugins are responsible for converting text into audio for playback
+TTS plugins are responsible for converting text into audio for playback.

 [List of TTS Plugins](#List-of-TTS-plugins)

 [Advanced TTS Plugin Documentation](https://openvoiceos.github.io/ovos-technical-manual/tts_plugins/)

 Several TTS engines have different configuration settings for optimizing its use.
-Several have different voices to use, or you can specify a specific TTS server to use.
+Several have different voices to use, or you can specify a TTS server to use.

-We will cover basic configuration of the default TTS engine `ovos-tts-server-plugin`
+We will cover basic configuration of the default TTS engine `ovos-tts-server-plugin`.

-All changes will be made in the User configuration file, eg. `~/.config/mycroft/mycroft.conf`
+All changes will be made in the User configuration file, eg. `~/.config/mycroft/mycroft.conf`.

-Open the file for editing.  `nano ~/.config/mycroft/mycroft.conf`
+Open the file for editing.  `nano ~/.config/mycroft/mycroft.conf`.

 If your file is empty, or does not have a `"tts"` section, you need to create it.
 Add this to your config